nickloman/nickloman.github.com/_posts/2014-10-21-should-i-join-the-minion-access-programme.md

 If you like to obsessively practice things until you an expert, this may be a frustration.

 What is your level of bioinformatics savvy?
-Right now there is very little software provided for handling nanopore data, which is characterised by a high error rate (improving, but still [not much better than 85% on average](http://www.gigasciencejournal.com/content/3/1/22/abstract)).
+Right now there is very little software provided for handling nanopore data, which is characterised by a high error rate (improving, but still [not much better than 85% read accuracy on average](http://www.gigasciencejournal.com/content/3/1/22/abstract)).
 The community is grasping its way to solutions for certain tasks (e.g.  LAST for alignment to a reference) and SPAdes for scaffolding and repeat resolution along with Illumina data, but right now there is no definitive variant calling pipeline, there is no nanopore-only assembly pipeline and there is no _de novo_ amplicon correction pipeline.

 What do you want to do with your data?